aiven/aiven-docs/docs/products/clickhouse/howto/manage-users-roles.md

 ## Add a new user

-To create a new user account for your service,
+To create a user account for your service,

 1. Log in to the [Aiven web console](https://console.aiven.io/) and, select your ClickHouse® service.